-- (a) a copy of the current version of this constitution; and - (b) a copy of the CIO's latest Trustees' Annual Report and statement of accounts. - 12.
-Retirement and removal of charity trustees - (1) A charity trustee ceases to hold office if he or she:
+- (a) a copy of the current version of this constitution; and - (b) a copy of the CIO's latest Trustees' Annual Report and statement of accounts.

-(a) retires by notifying the CIO in writing (but only if enough charity trustees will remain in office when the notice of resignation takes effect to form a quorum for meetings);

-(b) is absent without the permission of the charity trustees from all their meetings held within a period of six months and the trustees resolve that his or her office be vacated;

-(c) dies;

-(d) in the written opinion, given to the company, of a registered medical practitioner treating that person, has become physically or than three months;

-(e) is disqualified from acting as a charity trustee by virtue of sections 178-180 of the Charities Act 2011 (or any statutory re-enactment or modification of that provision).

-(2) Any person retiring as a charity trustee is eligible for reappointment.

-[(3) A charity trustee who has served for [three] consecutive terms may not be reappointed for a [fourth] consecutive term but may be reappointed after an interval of at least [one year].]
+12. Retirement and removal of charity trustees

+- (1) A charity trustee ceases to hold office if he or she: - (a) retires by notifying the CIO in writing (but only if enough charity trustees will remain in office when the notice of resignation takes effect to form a quorum for meetings); - (b) is absent without the permission of the charity trustees from all their meetings held within a period of six months and the trustees resolve that his or her office be vacated; - (c) dies; - (d) in the written opinion, given to the company, of a registered medical practitioner treating that person, has become physically or mentally incapable of acting as a director and may remain so for more than three months; - (e) is disqualified from acting as a charity trustee by virtue of sections 178-180 of the Charities Act 2011 (or any statutory re-enactment or modification of that provision). - (2) Any person retiring as a charity trustee is eligible for reappointment. - [(3) A charity trustee who has served for [three] consecutive terms may not be reappointed for a [fourth] consecutive term, unless agreed by the board of trustees.